 2. Minimum Payments (or less) on Credit Cards

-Missing the occasional payment here and there on a credit is not a big deal.
-But if you find yourself in a situation with multiple credit cards and high balances where all you can ever do is pay the “minimum due” amount (and sometimes not even that much), you should definitely look at the rest your finances and see if it all is trying to tell you it’s time to file bankruptcy.
+Missing the occasional payment here and there on a credit card is not a big deal.
+But if you find yourself in a situation with multiple credit cards and high balances where all you can ever do is pay the “minimum due” amount (and sometimes not even that much), you should definitely look at the rest your finances and see if it all is trying to tell you it may be time to file bankruptcy.
 Another variation on this problem is when you take a cash advance out on one card to make the payment on another, or if you’re constantly transferring balances to new cards.
 These are just delaying tactics that won’t solve your credit card debt problems in the longer term.
 In fact, it typically worsens the problem by allowing the debt to grow over time.

 3. Collection Agencies are Constantly Calling